 Many local utilities and community choice energy providers offer added incentives and programs to help multifamily properties install charging infrastructure.
 Over $500 million from combined utility-sponsored EV charging incentives will soon be available across the state.
 In Santa Clara County, multifamily property managers can utilize Silicon Valley Clean Energy’s FutureFit Assist program for free technical support, site assessments, and assistance with applying to incentive programs.

 - Planning is essential to obtain incentive funding — including estimating demand, defining an ownership and billing model, and a high-level design.
-Review this guide for multifamily property managers on the basics of EV charging and the installation process.

 - Find incentives to upgrade your property with DriveClean.ca.gov.
 Search for EV charger funding opportunities for businesses in your area.